Lehoczky/fakk/README.md

 # Fakk

-Shortcut for undoing your last commit.
+Shortcut for undoing your last commit or removing git hooks.
 Don't use this, there are probably better solutions.

 ## Install